audreystott/microk8s-on-nimbus/README.md

 	sudo microk8s kubectl get pvc data-pvc

 On your Nimbus dashboard, you should now see a new volume that has the description "Created by OpenStack Cinder CSI driver" and a file system that it has been attached to, usually `/dev/sdc` (`/dev/vdc` if it is an older Nimbus instance).

+*If it isn't attached, manually attach the volume to the instance on your Nimbus dashboard, and format the volume:*

+	sudo mkfs.ext4 /dev/sdc

-Make sure to mount `/dev/sdc` to a `/data` folder on your instance so that you can read and write all your data on there with the applications that you will be using.
+Then, make sure to mount `/dev/sdc` to a `/data` folder on your instance so that you can read and write all your data on there with the applications that you will be using.

 	sudo mkdir /data